pmean/build-website/text/01/oddsratio.md

 > 1% to 2%), you have to remove about half of the water.

 > Relative risks have the same sort of counter-intuitive behavior. **A
-> small relative change in the probability of a common event\'s
+> small relative change in the probability of a common event's
 > occurrence can be associated with a large relative change in the
 > opposite probability (the probability of the event not occurring)**.
 >